pressody/pressody-conductor/README.md

 ```

 **Important:** Before you can run the tests, you need to create a `.env` file in `tests/phpunit/` with the necessary data.
 You can copy the already existing `.env.example` file.
 Further instructions are in the `.env.example` file.

+## Documentation

+For installation notes, information about usage, and more, see the [documentation](docs/index.md).

 ## Credits